-The panelling should then be taken down to either just below the skirting line (packing out the rest at intervals using offcuts or framing strips) or, in the case of Georgian, almost down to the floor - it is always a good idea to leave a small gap here, and then fit the skirting afterwards, using panel adhesive and pins.
+When fitting new skirtings the panelling should then be taken down to either just below the skirting line (packing out the rest at intervals using offcuts or framing strips) or, in the case of Georgian, almost down to the floor - it is always a good idea to leave a small gap here in kitchens and bathrooms just in case of a flooded floor!

-The panelling is ready to paint although it will benefit from a quick wipe down using fine sandpaper to take the sharpness off cut edges.
-It is a good idea to vacuum afterwards and especially the grooves of Georgian, to ensure all dust is removed.
+The panelling is ready to paint although it will benefit from a quick "wipe down" using medium grit sandpaper to take the sharpness off cut edges.
+Vacuum afterwards, especially the grooves of Georgian, to ensure all dust is removed.
 Always wear a mask when sanding any wood or MDF based product.

-Apply a general purpose water-based primer and if there is any raising of the grain a very light sanding should make the surface smooth again.
+Apply a general purpose water-based primer and if there is any raising of the grain a very light sanding with fine grit paper should make the surface smooth again.
 This will only tend to occur on the machined edges (or grooves in the case of the Georgian) and will be minimal owing to the high quality of the MDF we use.

-When dry, apply a coat of water based eggshell paint - if the paint is thick then it can be diluted with 10% water as this will help (particularly with the grooves of the Georgian).
+When the primer is fully dry, apply a coat of water-based eggshell paint - if the paint is thick then it can be diluted with 10% water as this will help (particularly with the grooves of the Georgian).

 We would advise you to consult an electrician, but, by way of guidance, power points can be re-sited on solid panelling, by using standard plasterboard boxes - subject of course to the amount of play in the existing wiring.